fastlta/sb-public/docs/public_api.md

 |-|-|
 | `none` | (Used by default) Do nothing after cloning is done.
 | `set_offline` | Set the cloned volume offline.
-| `eject_bricks` | Set the cloned volume offline and eject all bricks assigned to that volume.
+| `eject_bricks` | Set the cloned volume offline and eject all Silent Bricks assigned to that volume.

 Depending on the type of the `source_volume`, additional keys are allowed.